 Fans seeking odds for the next Eagles’ game can look right here.
 These are the latest betting lines, thanks to our NFL odds feed of NJ online sportsbooks.
 The lines are comparable to what bettors will find at Las Vegas sportsbooks, and they can be viewed without leaving the comfort of home.

 Do the Philadelphia Eagles have what it takes to punch a Super Bowl 55 ticket to Tampa Bay (taking place Feb.
 7)?
 Its never too early to check out the odds for winning the Super Bowl or the NFC Championship.
 Click the odds below to go directly to the sportsbook.

 Can QB Carson Wentz lead his team to another championship title?
-If you want to get some futures bets down on Wentz’s chances for NFL MVP, here are the odds from the top sportsbooks in NJ.
+If you want to get some futures bets down on Wentz’s chances for NFL MVP or throw a certain number of TDs, here are the odds from the top sportsbooks in NJ.

 NFL betting is about much more than whether or not the Philadelphia Eagles come out on the winning side of the moneyline or covering the over.
 These are the basics.